geedrn/MENdel-docker/README.md

    Windows users can follow instructions to install Python given at https://docs.python.org/3/using/windows.html

-   After successful setup of Python, follow instructions at https://github.com/shendurelab/Lindel to install Lindel within the directory MENdel_root
+   After successful setup of Python, follow instructions at https://github.com/FriedbergLab/Lindel (originally from https://github.com/shendurelab/Lindel, but forked here for convenience) to install Lindel within the directory MENdel_root

 3. **MENdel and required Python packages installation**